PolytreeDE/polytreewm/README.md

 PolytreeWM - tiling window manager
 ==================================

-PolytreeWM is an extremely fast, small, and dynamic window manager for X.
+PolytreeWM is an extremely fast, small, and dynamic tiling window manager for X.

 Requirements
 ------------